The Retail Delivery Wars and Growth of Global eCommerce

 So what should we take away from those stats?

-First, it should give some insight into what’s driving the delivery wars.
+First, it should give some insight into what’s driving the retail delivery wars.

 eCommerce is increasing the demand for delivery which can lead to increased prices.
 Carriers and merchants alike are trying to find ways to meet customers’ demands without drastically increasing prices.